microsoft/winget-cli/doc/windows/package-manager/winget/source.md

 A source provides the data for you to discover and install applications.
 Only add a new source if you trust it as a secure location.

+> [!NOTE]
-Note: making changes to sources requires administrative privileges.
+> Making changes to sources requires administrative privileges.

 ## Usage